bakgaard/Stories/AdrexTheEngineer/Chapter1.md

 "May I make a further request?" he finally said.

 Yurgunn crossed her arms, and tilted her her slightly to the left.
-"Go on..." with a tone indicating that he better not come up with another requirement to make this even harder.
+"Go on..." she said with a tone indicating that he better not come up with another requirement to make this even harder.

 "You make a demonstration for us at our place" he finally said.